I've been interested in fashion for many years and enjoy helping others find the kinds of clothes that help them look and feel their best.

 - Gap Long and Lean

 Straight Leg vs. Wide Leg Jeans

-Unlike straight leg, wide leg jeans can be a bit hard to pull off.
-A tall, slim body shape looks best in a wide leg style.
-On the other hand, curvy women should stay away from the wide leg jeans, as this line will add weight and make you appear shorter.
+Unlike straight-leg, wide-leg jeans can be a bit hard to pull off.
+A tall, slim body shape looks best in a wide-leg style.
+On the other hand, curvy women should stay away from wide-leg jeans, as this line will add weight and make you appear shorter.

 Do you have a favorite brand of jeans you can share with my readers?